poissonconsulting/subfoldr2/README.md

 viewing, each number is also saved as a csv file and each string is also saved as a txt file.

-## Tables and Code Blocks
+## Tables

-Tables are data frames with just numeric, character, factor, Date and POSIXct columns.
+Tables are data frames with just logical, numeric, character, factor, Date and POSIXct columns.
 As tables are intended for reports they have to be saved individually with an optional caption using `sbf_save_table()`.
 As a result tables cannot be bulk saved however they can be bulked loaded.
 Each table is also saved as csv file (to facilitate viewing) and the metadata including the caption are saved as an rda file (to facilitate report production).

+To save a table which is not intended for a report set the argument `report = FALSE`.

+## Code Blocks

 Code blocks are strings which include optional caption and language metadata.

+## Figures

-## Plots
+### Plots

 Plots are ggplot objects with caption, width and height (in inches) and dpi (dots per inch) metadata.
-Each plot is also saved as png file of the specified dimensions and resolution and the default dataset if present (and \(\leq\) 1,000 rows) is saved as a csv.
+Each plot is also saved as a png file of the specified dimensions and resolution and the default dataset if present (and \(\leq\) 1,000 rows) is saved as a csv.
 By default the last ggplot object created, modified or plotted is saved and the dimensions are taken from the current graphics device.

-A graphics window can be opened using `sbf_open_window()`, where the `width` and `height` arguments are in inches, and closed using `sbf_close_window()`.
+A platform independent graphics window can be opened using `sbf_open_window()`, where the `width` and `height` arguments are in inches, and closed using `sbf_close_window()`.

 In addition to individually or bulk loading ggplot objects, the user can individually or bulk load the default datasets using for example `sbf_load_plots_data()`.

-## Windows
+### Windows

 In the case of base or grid graphics the contents of the current window can be copied to a png file (without an associated rds file) using